Timmi-tech/weatherWeForecast/README.md

 🚀 Features

 🌡️ Displays the current temperature in Celsius.
 💧 Shows humidity levels.
 🌬️ Provides wind speed details.
 ☁️ Displays weather conditions with appropriate icons.
+🌍 Auto-detects your location and shows the weather for your city.
+🎨 Dynamic background color changes based on the current weather conditions.
 🔎 Search for any city worldwide.

 📸 Screenshots